Tips on how to mitigate the costs of Antarctic cruises!

 Hands-down the cheapest Antarctica cruise around, this stunning 11-day voyage aboard the Ocean Endeavour is the stuff icy dreams are made of.
 Departing Ushuaia, you’ll cross the infamous (and very exciting) Drake Passage before reaching the wildlife-enriched South Shetland Islands just off the coast of the Antarctic Peninsula.
 Daily Zodiac landings, kayaking, hiking and snow-shoeing excursions await, along with unforgettable wildlife encounters.
 An unparalleled value-for-money deal, this trip is on a world-class ship that packs a sensational punch in terms of optional activities, amenities (wellness centre to boot) and destinations.
 This cruise is also available for 10 days on different dates.
 Click here to see more.

 You’ll need a few extra days if you dream of crossing the Antarctic Circle and the Ocean Endeavour can take you there for an unbeatable price.
 Very few ships make it this far south along the peninsula each year so you’ll certainly be in illustrious company.
 The itinerary follows the same as above and continues further south of the invisible circle line.
-More landings and more days aboard your ship means more time for whale-watching, penguin and seal spotting!
+More landings and more days aboard your ship mean more time for whale-watching, penguin and seal spotting!

-The Big Daddy of Antarctica cruises, this 21-day voyage combines the best destinations of all: the South Shetland Islands and Antarctic Peninsula along with the reputed ‘wildlife creche’ of South Georgia and a jaunt around the Falkland’s.
+The Big Daddy of Antarctic cruises, this 21-day voyage combines the best destinations of all: the South Shetland Islands and Antarctic Peninsula along with the reputed ‘wildlife creche’ of South Georgia and a jaunt around the Falkland’s.
 Of these, South Georgia is the most coveted (home to a mind-boggling colony of King Penguins) and being the most remote means cruises here are the most expensive.
 This amazing journey, operated once again by the Ocean Endeavour, offers you the very best of Antarctic Tours at an unrivalled price.

 See our complete collection of Antarctica Tours and, should you see something that tickles your fancy, you know what to do.
 Contact us today.